 - Northern section: the 109 km line links the provinces of Ferghana and Andijan to the provinces of Jizzakh and Samarkand in Uzbekistan.
-66.7 % of the total railway cargo volume and 100% of the railway transit volume use the northern section. - The 89 km central section links Vahdat and Dushanbe to Pakhtaabad and the Sourkhan-Daria province in Uzbekistan.

-Southern section: In 1999 was built the railway line Khoshchadi - Kulab of a total length of 296 km.
+66.7% of the total railway cargo volume and 100% of the railway transit volume use the northern section. - The 89 km central section links Vahdat and Dushanbe to Pakhtaabad and the Sourkhan-Daria province in Uzbekistan. - Southern section: In 1999 the Khoshchadi-Kulab railway line was built with a total length of 296 km.

-Today, all three sections are connected together in Uzbekistan.
+Today, all three sections are connect together in Uzbekistan.

-The 960 km railways network consists of three independant lines which are connected to each other only through Uzbekistan Railways play a crucial role regarding international transport and transit for Uzbekistan national market.
-From 1991 to 1996, freight turnover was divided by 3,7 times, goods transport by all means of transport by 2,7 times.
-From 2000 to 2008, thanks to a boom in the construction and industrial production sectors, the demand for freight transport service increased by 2,5% / 3%.
+Railways play a crucial role regarding international transport and transit for Uzbekistan national market.
+From 1991-1996, freight turnover was divided by 3.7 times, goods transport by all means of transport by 2.7 times.
+From 2000-2008, thanks to a boom in the construction and industrial production sectors, the demand for freight transport service increased by 2.5%/3%.

-The state owned company, the Tajik Railways which were created in 1994 after the division of Central Asian railways, is the only company operating into the network.
-They have ownership of 2 100 freight wagons.
-The Tajik railways are under a process of self-restructuration.
-The policy of the state is to liberalize the market and create the conditions for the emergence of private operators.
+The state owned company Tajik Railways, which was created in 1994 after the division of Central Asian railways, is the only company operating in the network.
+They have ownership of 2,100 freight waggons.
+Tajik Railways are under a process of self-restructuration.
+The policy of the state is to liberalise the market and create conditions for the emergence of private operators.
+Tajikistan plans to create a separate infrastructure company by 2018, which would optimise the cost of upgrading railway tracks by eliminating cross-subsidies that are hampering equal access to the railway network for all market players.
+Currently, the level of investment into the rail infrastructure of the country is very low, despite the fact that the tariffs are set by the Company itself.

-In 2010, 10 439 900 tons of goods were transported throughout the network.
-47.2% of the volume were destined to transit (4 927 100 tons).
+In 2010, 10,439,900 tonnes of goods were transported throughout the network.
+47.2% of the volume were destined to transit (4,927,100 tonnes).
 95.9% of international cargo transport is ensured by rail.